ArmantoArisRoutsis/100_Days_Of_Code/Day-10__Calculator/Readme.md

 # Day 10

+## Calculator

+#### A basic Caclulator program that allows the user to make some simple calculations(addition,subtraction,division and multiplication).
 You can view this application live by clicking [this link.](https://repl.it/@ArisRoutsis/calculator-final#main.py)